Sean-G-Han/tp/docs/UserGuide.md

 Examples:

-- `listpolicy` followed by `deletepolicy 2` deletes the 2nd policy in the address book.
+- `listpolicy` followed by `delp 2` deletes the 2nd policy in the address book.
-- `findpolicy Home` followed by `deletepolicy 1` deletes the 1st policy in the results of the `findpolicy` command.
+- `findpolicy Home` followed by `delp 1` deletes the 1st policy in the results of the `findpolicy` command.

 ### Prioritising a person: `priority`